 Seen from the broad perspective of human history in the context of material prosperity, the astonishing story of China post the Mao era (starting around 1978) is heartening.
 From a narrower perspective though — that of an American or an Indian or Japanese or European — the China story is likely to be a cause for alarm.
 The prospect of China replacing the US as the global hegemon is chilling: it threatens the liberal world order.
 Continue reading

 In any discussion on economic development, China invariably shows up.
 How did China manage an economic transformation that it now rivals even the greatest developed economy?
 Isn’t it amazing that China did that without being a democracy?
-Or maybe precisely because it is an autocracy that it could do what India, the largest democracy in … Continue reading What Explains China’s Rise?
+Or maybe precisely because it is an autocracy that it could do what India, the largest democracy in the world, cannot do?